Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ||===============================================================||
 </pre>

-# Ingest Profile 1:  CMAF Ingest Protocol Behavior # {#profile_1}
+# Ingest Interface 1:  CMAF Ingest Protocol Behavior # {#profile_1}

 This section describes the protocol behavior specific to
-profile 1: CMAF ingest.
+interface 1: CMAF ingest.
 Operation of this
 profile MUST also adhere to general requirements in section 4.